Nurturing for the Whole Family

 Mission & Vision

-Our mission at Oshun Family Center is to fight the stigma of mental health by providing quality therapeutic services and psycho-education to women, children and families impacted by perinatal mood disorders (PMAD) in underserved communities.
+Our mission at Oshun Family Center is to fight the stigma of mental health by providing culturally sensitive therapy services and to women, children and families impacted by perinatal mood disorders (PMAD) in minority communities.
+In addition to focusing on Maternal Mental Health and reducing the Black Maternal Mortality rate in Philadelphia.

 Our vision is to create awareness and appropriate services for families struggling with PMADs through psycho-education and therapeutic services catering to their individual needs.
 Oshun Family Center is working to become a full service facility for families to obtain information regarding maternal and child health and wellness for example: access to Doula services, workshops, support groups and therapy by trained professionals.